 (5) encourage agencies to develop individual family service plans for children with disabilities, age three and older;

 (6) implement a process for assuring that services involve cooperating agencies at all steps leading to individualized programs;

 (7) facilitate the development of a transitional plan if a service provider is not recommended to continue to provide services;

 (8) identify the current services and funding being provided within the community for children with disabilities under age five and their families;

 (9) develop a plan for the allocation and expenditure of additional state and federal early intervention funds under United States Code, title 20, section 1471 et seq.
 (Part H, Public Law Number 102-119) and United States Code, title 20, section 631, et seq.
 (Chapter I, Public Law Number 89-313); and

 (10) develop a policy that is consistent with section 13.05, subdivision 9, and federal law to enable a member of an interagency early intervention committee to allow another member access to data classified as not public.

 (c) The local committee shall also:

 (1) participate in needs assessments and program planning activities conducted by local social service, health and education agencies for young children with disabilities and their families; and

-(2) review and comment on the early intervention section of the total special education system for the district, the county social service plan, the section or sections of the community health services plan that address needs of and service activities targeted to children with special health care needs, the section on children with special needs in the county child care fund plan, sections in Head Start plans on coordinated planning and services for children with special needs, any relevant portions of early childhood education plans, such as early childhood family education or school readiness, or other applicable coordinated school and community plans for early childhood programs and services, and the section of the maternal and child health special project grants that address needs of and service activities targeted to children with chronic illness and disabilities.
+(2) review and comment on the early intervention section of the total special education system for the district, the county social service plan, the section or sections of the community health services plan that address needs of and service activities targeted to children with special health care needs, and the section of the maternal and child health special project grants that address needs of and service activities targeted to children with chronic illness and disabilities.